mixxxdj/manual/source/chapters/setup.rst

    then :guilabel:`Channels 1-2`
 #.
 From the :guilabel:`Headphones` drop-down menu, select the built-in
    soundcard, then :guilabel:`Channels 1-2`
 #.
+Select the :guilabel:`Input` tab
+#.
+From the :guilabel:`Microphone 1` drop-down menu, select the external soundcard,
+   then :guilabel:`Channel 1`
+#.
+From the :guilabel:`Microphone Mix Mode` drop-down menu, select the
+   :guilabel:`Direct monitor (recording and broadcasting only)` option.
+#.
+Configure the soundcard to directly monitor the microphone input.
+Refer
+   to the soundcard's manual for details.
+#.
 Click :guilabel:`Apply` to save the changes.

 **Using an external multi-channel soundcard**